-The school district prohibits discrimination and harassment based upon or related to race, color, national origin, sex, religion, marital status, disability, age or any other unlawful basis that (1) has the purpose or effect of creating an intimidating, hostile, or offensive school environment, (2) has the purpose or effect of substantially or unreasonably interfering with a student's school performance, or (3) otherwise adversely affects a student's school opportunities.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the Section 504 Coordinator: Kendall Steffensen at (402-329-6217) or via email kendallsteffensen@piercebluejays.org or in person at school.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the superintendent, Kendall Steffensen at (402-329-4677), kendallsteffensen@piercebluejays.org, or in person at the school.
-Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact the principal, Mark Brahmer at (402-329-6217) or markbrahmer@piercebluejays.org or 201 N. Sunset, Pierce, NE 68767 or in person at school.
+Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the Section 504 Coordinator: Kendall Steffensen at (402-329-4677) or via email kendallsteffensen@piercebluejays.org or in person at school.
+Students who believe they have been the subject of unlawful discrimination or harassment due to their sex should contact the Title IX coordinator, Kendall Steffensen at (402-329-4677), kendallsteffensen@piercebluejays.org, or in person at the school.
+Students who believe that they have been the subject of any other unlawful discrimination or harassment should the contact principal, Mark Brahmer at (402-329-6217) markbrahmer@piercebluejavs.org or 201 N. Sunset, Pierce, NE 68767 or in person at school.
 Students may report discrimination or harassment to any staff member who will then forward it on to the appropriate coordinator or administrator.
 The staff member will follow school district policies to respond to the report.